RichardBrown384/riscos-artworks-js/docs/blend-groups/README.md

 the parametric distance (0.3038) of point **B** on the target path, but is hasn't.
 This potentially rules out a simple linear sweep assignment approach based on parametric distances.

-Broadly, in the example given, a linear sweep might make a note of **B**'s target parametric distance and then loop over the points in the source path.
+A linear sweep might make a note of **B**'s target parametric distance and then loop over the points in the source path.
 While the points in the source path have a parametric distance less than that of **B** add those points to the first edge of the target path.
 Once the source parametric distance exceeds that of **B** we then might then move to comparing against **C** and inserting points into the second target edge and so on.